-Doctors have reason to believe fibromyalgia is hereditary.
-In people who are more likely to develop fibromyalgia, certain events tend to trigger the illness, including accidents and injuries; autoimmune disorders, such as rheumatoid arthritis and lupus; and infections.
+Doctors have reason to believe that fibromyalgia is hereditary.
+In people who are more likely to develop fibromyalgia, certain events tend to trigger the illness, including accidents and injuries, autoimmune disorders, such as rheumatoid arthritis and lupus, and infections.
 In addition, studies have shown that more pain signals are sent to the brain and spinal cord of people with fibromyalgia, making them more sensitive to pain.

 Fibromyalgia can be difficult to diagnose.
 No tests confirm the presence of the illness, and its symptoms are similar to those of many other conditions, such as rheumatoid arthritis, lupus and hyperthyroidism.
 A doctor might first conduct tests to see if any of these other illnesses are the cause of symptoms.